 How Indoor Cycling Can Improve your Winter Training

-Our smart bikes are designed to perfect your winter training, without needing to battle the elements.
+Our smart bikes are designed to perfect your winter training, providing the benefits of indoor cycling, without needing to battle the elements.
 With accurate data readings to help you improve with every ride, andcompatible cycling apps, you’ll make the most of your winter training.
 Cycling indoors means you won’t have to tackle the worst of the season, such as black ice or face-stinging rainfall which can reduce visibility.

 Benefits of a Training Plan for Winter

 Plotting your winter workouts can help you stick to a schedule and reach your goals.
-A plan willguide you through winter training, keeping you consistent with your workouts.
+A plan willguide you through winter training, keeping you consistent with your indoor cycling workouts.
 Encouraging you to persist over the holidays, when finding time to train may be more difficult.
 If you set out a realistic winter training plan, you’re more likely to stay on top of your targets.
 You can harness the benefits of having a winter training plan with a smart bike.
-These give you tailored ride insights, and prepare for the cycling season with dedicated workouts and sportive training.
+These give you tailored ride insights, and prepare for sportives and the cycling season with dedicated workouts and training plans.

 Smart Bikes for Winter Training

 Unrivalled data accuracy and seamless connectivity makes our award-winning smart bike a realistic indoor cycling experience, perfect for winter training.
-The Atom harnesses your pedalling efficiency through our unique industry measurement -Pedal Effectiveness Score andPolar View.
+The Atom helps you improve your pedalling technique through our unique industry measurement -Pedal Effectiveness Score andPolar View.
 Providing live left and right leg balance feedback during your pedal revolutions - will get you closer to your objectives and refine your pedal stroke.

 Take a benchmark test to set yourFunctional Threshold Power and your workouts will be personalised to your fitness ability and push your performance improvements over winter.
 With ergo mode, you can automatically change the resistance of each workout interval.
 Leaving you free to focus on your winter training pedalling technique, in a safe environment away from busy roads or hazardous cycling conditions.

-With tailored elements such ascustom gearing, you can perfect your ride style to mimic your outdoor riding.
+With tailored elements such ascustomisable gearing, you can perfect your ride style to mimic your outdoor cycling.
 Choose compact, semi-compact, or climbing gearing options to feel connected to each session.

 Make the Most of Off-Season Cycling

 Winter training can help you prepare for cycling events and sportives you want to tackle once the cycling season kicks off again.
 With theWattbike Hub, you can find tailored workouts to recreate sportives and boost your training.
-You’ll findsessions for sportives riders to help you tackle the challenges of these races.
+You’ll findsportive training plans to help you tackle the challenges of these races.
 From 50 mile sportives, 100 mile sportives, or even 1000km races.
 Be prepared when the sun and cycling events return.

 How to Plan Your Winter Training

-When it comes to winter training, having a set out structure can help to establish what it is you want from your off-season.
+When it comes to winter training, having a set out structure can help to establish what it is you want while planning your off-season.

 Outline your targets so that you’re prepared when the summer kicks off again.